Sunday, March 13, 2022

 How to get to the event

 Travel by public transport as much as possible.
 You can find The Hague Central Station within walking distance of the Malieveld (start and finish location).
-Keep in mind that many roads are closed and it will be very busy in the city.
+Keep in mind that many roads are closed.

 Station Den Haag Centraal is within walking distance of the Malieveld, the start location and the finish.
 Participants and visitors can travel by train to this station on Sunday 26 September.
 Due to the expected crowds, please allow for extra travel time.
 Plan your trip before you leave and check the latest information on www.9292ov.nl.